Robin4-0/robin_arena/README.md

-# RobIn 4.0 - the Robotics for Industry 4.0 program
+# RobIn 4.0 - Robotics for Industry 4.0

 ### Introduction